Diving Rules

 Positioning

-Proper positioning for optimal viewing of takeoff, flight, and entry
+Optimal viewing of takeoff, flight, entry

 Scoring Standards

-Consistent application of scoring criteria for all competitive levels
+Consistent application of criteria

 Referee Duties